 Mount Saint Mary College student Vita Bosco of Chester, N.Y. (shown) and Charles Benfer of Milton, N.Y. worked with Bishop Dunn Memorial School to create fun math problems centered on the school’s Sensory Garden.

-From examining healthcare from an economic standpoint to measuring the chemical effects of mouthwash on human teeth, Mount Saint Mary College students will showcase their summer research on Thursday, September 28 at 5 pm in the Aquinas Hall Atrium.
+From advances in healthcare to mixing Mathematics and Mother Nature, Mount Saint Mary College students will showcase their summer research on Thursday, September 27 at 5 p.m. in the Aquinas Hall Atrium.

 The college is located at 330 Powell Avenue, Newburgh, N.Y.
 The public is invited to attend the free event.

 Nearly two dozen students will present their Summer Undergraduate Research Experience (SURE) findings in poster format, featuring a plethora of subjects.
 Faculty mentor James Moran, associate professor of Biology, oversaw Kassidy Hallum of Lake Grove.
 N.Y. and Elizabeth Halpin of LaGrangeville, N.Y. on their project, “Development of an Antibody-Based Detection Method for OxyVita Blood Substitute.”
 Charles Benfer of Milton, N.Y. and Vita Bosco of Chester, N.Y., both Mount Mathematics majors on the Education track; and faculty mentor Mike Daven, professor of Mathematics, fused numbers and nature in “Designing Mathematical Activities for the Bishop Dunn Memorial School Sensory Garden.”